 Trial in civil suit over Ritzer murder set for October

 Jul.
-7—DANVERS — A trial date has been set for Oct.
+9—DANVERS — A trial date has been set for Oct.
 4 in a civil lawsuit brought by the parents of murdered Danvers High School teacher Colleen Ritzer.

-During a hearing Wednesday Lawrence Superior Court Judge John Lu denied a request by lawyers for DiNisco Design Partners to postpone the trial to give its newly-hired expert witness time to prepare.
+During a hearing Wednesday in Lawrence Superior Court, Judge John Lu denied a request by lawyers for DiNisco Design Partners to postpone the trial to give its newly-hired expert witness time to prepare.

 Ritzer, 24, of Andover, was raped and murdered by one of her students, Philip Chism, then 14, on Oct.
 22, 2013.